Shreeya777/Shreeya777/README.md

 - 🔭 I’m currently working on something very cool 😉
 - 🌱 I’m currently learning AI and ML
 - ❤  I love math and programming
-- ⚒  I have done projects using Java, Python, HTML/CSS, Bootstrap, React, MySQL
+- ⚒  I have done projects using Java, Python, HTML/CSS, Bootstrap, React, MySQL, Django, SQLite, C Programming
 - ✨  I have built websites as well as android application
 - ⚡ Fun fact: My all repositories are private